EvanPulgino/ageofcomics/modules/README.md

-This directory is meant to hold PHP / js files for inclusion in your
+# modules

-<gamename>.game.php / gamename.js if needed.
+This directory is meant to hold PHP / js files for inclusion in your ageofcomics.game.php / gamename.js if needed.

 It is recommended to name your files starting with a trigram of your game name.
 For example if you have a class to manage pathfinding in the game